 Most dogs don’t really like the acidic taste of citrus fruits.
 While grapefruit, oranges, and other citrus fruits are generally safe for dogs, your dog probably would rather not eat them.
 The high levels of citric acid in grapefruits just aren’t good for your dog anyway.
 Tangerines, mandarin oranges, and oranges are less acidic if your dog is really interested in citrus fruits.

 Be sure to remove the seeds and peel if you do feed citrus fruits to your dog.
+Please do not let your dog eat orange peels…remove them if you feed your dog orange slices.

 Papaya is a tasty treat for many dogs.
 The seeds contain small amounts of cyanide, though, so it’s important to carefully remove the seeds before offering papaya to your dog.

-Pineapple is also quite acidic, meaning it can be distasteful to some dogs.
-Other dogs get an upset stomach from pineapple.
+Fresh pineapple is also quite acidic, meaning it can be distasteful to some dogs.
+Other dogs get an upset stomach from raw pineapple.
 Other dogs enjoy the taste of pineapple and are able to digest small amounts without a problem.
 Pineapple shouldn’t be a go-to treat for your dog, but it can be fine for some dogs.
 It’s quite sugary, but also has lots of vitamins.
 Pineapple is a maybe, in short.

 Mango is also a delicious snack that many dogs (including my own) really enjoy.
 That said, the skin and pit of mangos should be removed for your pup.
 Mangos are also quite sugary, so they shouldn’t be the main component of your dog’s diet.